minio/docs/docs/minio-as-eucalyptus-object-storage.md

 So, now we have to add another provider client for Minio.
 Technically, we can probably use riakcs, if you have deployed Eucalyptus with packages, but I am not gonna do that in this case, since I already have source build cloud.

 This post assumes that you know how to build Eucalyptus from source and doesn't go into much detail.
+Please follow the [link](https://github.com/eucalyptus/eucalyptus/blob/master/INSTALL) to find the detail about Eucalyptus source installation.
 The purpose of this post is to show how to add a third-party object storage like Minio with Eucalyptus.
 But again, feel free to use package installation and use riakcs as provider client, use the Minio's endpoint and user credentials as described below.

 To add minio as a provider client, first we need to create a file called MinioProviderClient.java,